coqui-ai/STT/README.rst

    :target: CODE_OF_CONDUCT.md
    :alt: Contributor Covenant

-**Coqui STT** is an open-source deep-learning toolkit for training and deploying Speech-To-Text models. :frog:STT is battle tested in both production and research :rocket:
+**Coqui STT** (🐸STT) is an open-source deep-learning toolkit for training and deploying speech-to-text models. 🐸STT is battle tested in both production and research 🚀

 **Documentation** for installation, usage, and training models are available on `stt.readthedocs.io <https://stt.readthedocs.io/>`_.